NIEM/movement-solr/README.md

 The other repositories include the [WIST - Webapp](https://github.com/NIEMconnects/wist-frontend) and the [WIST - Backend](https://github.com/NIEMconnects/wist-backend).

-Solr is ingests the NIEM XSD data.
+Solr ingests the NIEM XSD data.
 The data is located in ./niem-xsd and can be found on https://www.niem.gov/techhub/niem-model/current-release

 # Running Solr with Docker